-The Ontario Federation of Anglers and Hunters (OFAH) research grant application process is underway for 2018.
-Students wishing to apply for an OFAH research grant this year will be able to submit electronically.
+The Ontario Federation of Anglers and Hunters (OFAH) research grant application process is now closed for 2018.
 The OFAH and partners are offering three different grants worth $4,000 each to university students researching fish and wildlife topics that are helping to improve resource management.
 The OFAH uses a science-based approach to our advocacy in fish and wildlife management.

 Who can apply?

 Any graduate or post-graduate student currently researching a fish and wildlife topic, and whose findings would benefit Ontario’s fish and/or wildlife management.

 There are three separate research grants of $4,000 each to be awarded: